Albert0i/MoreOnQueryingChinese/README.md

 #### III.
 Using Object Inspection
-Our approach is simple and yet stupid: reading out all text fields and test they contain the word '韓非子'.
+Our approach is simple and yet stupid: reading out all text fields and test if they contain the word '韓非子'.

 `search1.js`
 ```